kunukn/sticky-bottom/README.md

   <!-- library markup -->
   <div class="js sticky-bottom">
       <div class="sticky-bottom__boundary">
-        This is the boundary area, the sticky box will be around if boundary is in focus - Lorem ipsum dolor sit amet, consectetur long content here......
+        This is the boundary area,
+        the sticky box will be around if boundary is in focus long content here......
       </div>
       <div class="sticky-bottom__box">